 - If the sentenced prisoner has appealed against all of his/her sentences then that prisoner is counted as under sentence.

-Legal status for flow data reflects only the status at point of reception (sentenced or unsentenced).
+Legal status for prisoner receptions data reflects only the status of the episode at point of reception (either sentenced or unsentenced).
 This does not capture any change in legal status during the period of imprisonment.
+Legal status for prisoner releases data reflects either: the legal status of the episode at point of release (sentenced or unsentenced), which may be updated with court information; or the legal status of the whole episode.

 Age for adult corrections